HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 unexpected professional backgrounds, encompass diverse personal life experiences, and share a love for learning.

+> I can shake off everything as I write; my sorrows disapper, my courage is reborn. ~Anne Frank

+Writing has been instrumental to my life since I was a teenager.
+I've written short stories and—arguably bad and angsty—poetry; journalled about my emotional highs and lows; blogged about fatherhood, software development, technology, and life-stuff; and written short, auto-biographic details of various points in my life.
+From a professional, educational, and learning—perspective, I've always leaned towards notes and documentation as my go-to for keeping or transferring information.
+Writing is an integral part of who I am and getting to do that as my primary job function brings me a lot of joy.

 > Always be learning

 Combining my curiosity with a job where I'm expected to learn new things is a